ronbarak/Prometheus-Basics/README.md

 | 11:01 PM   | 1                      |
 | 11:02 PM   | 3                      |

 (Note: This table is just a representation for understanding purposes.
-Prometheus doesn’t store the values in the exact format)
+Prometheus doesn’t store the values in this exact format)

-Prometheus also has a server which exposes the metrics which are stored by scraping.
-This server is used to query the metrics, create dashboards/charts on it etc. PromQL is used to query the metrics.
+Prometheus also has a server which exposes the metrics stored by scraping.
+This server is used to query the metrics, create dashboards/charts on it, etc. PromQL is used to query the metrics.

 A simple Line chart created on my Request Count metric will look like this